 The rest of the day was quieter than usual between me and Caroline.
 We were intimate several times but found conversation wasn’t flowing.
 I did, however, enjoy getting ready with Caroline for the event.
 She looked amazing in the dress we picked out together and I felt amazing in the suit.
 I tried to compose myself as I felt my nerves settling in.
 I did not know how everyone will take me receiving a medal.

 We travelled by foot and pod to the main event.
-When we arrived, it astounded me how large it was.
+When we arrived, it astounded me at how large it was.
 The field was full of Tuhingan and the stage was large.
-There were carts everywhere giving out food, drink and anything else you could want.
+There were carts everywhere, giving out food, drink and anything else you could want.
 If it was on Earth, I would have thought this was a spare no expense event.
 But I was on The Liberty, where they can make material out of thin air.
 I knew they organised this a day before.
-It was so impressive.
+The speed in which they managed to everything was so impressive.

 Me and Caroline headed for back stage, meeting the Captain.

 “James, I’d like to introduce to you my good friend and Prime Minister of The Liberty Domina Pelagus.
 She has been wanting to meet you for a long time now.”

 “Nice to meet you!”
 I said, trying to be as polite as I can.